Testing Services for Building Products

 French Labeling Law and The Blue Angel Certification

-- CEN/TS 16516, the EU harmonized test method for evaluation of VOC emissions from construction products
+- EN 16516, the EU harmonized test method for evaluation of VOC emissions from construction products

 - ISO 16000-9, ISO 16000-11, ISO 16000-6, ISO 16000-3 VOC Emissions and Indoor Air Quality analysis standards

-Currently, VOC Emission testing of interior building products in Europe is in a state of flux.
-The CE mark is used to declare conformity with product safety requirements of EU regulations and to facilitate trade among member nations.
-National regulations, such as the German DIBt requirement that certain classes of building products be compliant with the German AgBB scheme for VOC emissions, may be disallowed under the new CE regulations.
+In the EU, the CE mark is used to declare conformity with product safety requirements of EU regulations and to facilitate trade among member nations.
+The German DIBt requirement that products be compliant with the German AgBB scheme for VOC emissions is mandatory in Germany for certain categories of building products and may be voluntarily used to demonstrate compliance to other EU national regulations.

-View our product sampling guide for CDPH Standard Method V1.1 and contact us to discuss your testing needs and to request a quotation.
+View our product sampling guide for CDPH Standard Method V1.2.